rizkimaryanto/Speed/readme.md

 const main = new MainClass(); // init the main class

-/**
- * Animate the function by requesting animation frames and updating the game scene.
- * Will loop through the function until the browser window is closed.
- * @return {void} This function does not return any value.
- */
 const animate = () => {
   requestAnimationFrame(animate); //request loop animation now = Date.now(); //get current timestamp